Pomodoro Sauce (Sugo Di Pomodoro)

 Canned Tomatoes

 Canned tomatoes are undeniably the easiest way to go and you will pretty much get the same outcome as using fresh tomatoes.
 You can’t just use any canned tomatoes though.
 You will want to get imported tomatoes (Pomodoro di Pelati) from Italy.
-No joke, I wrote an ENTIRE POST on this subject.
+See my post about canned tomatoes from Italy to learn more about why this is critical to the best tasting sauce.
 Getting your tomatoes from Italy is a must.
 Get the peeled, WHOLE tomatoes.
 Not crushed.
 Not diced.
 Whole tomatoes only.
 DOP San Marzano tomatoes are the best and they can easily be identified at the store by the red DOP seal (think of it like the official “seal of approval” from Italy).

 A close up of a wooden spoon covered in tomato sauce (pomodoro sauce)